TheGalfins/GNSS_Compare/docs/user_manual/ui_description.rst

 ***************************************

-Here we show what you can see at the User Interface (UI) level and we also describe how to set up different processing schemes/calculation module, effect of which can be studied in real-time.
+Here we show what you can see at the User Interface (UI) level and we also describe how to set up different processing schemes/calculation modules, effect of which can be studied in real-time.

 Application's Views